akhilmallepally/featured-developers/RFP.md

 ## Project Charter:
 This is the project charter for Featured Developer.
 This application will be developed as a web application.
 ## Project Purpose:
-Its a web application comprise of 28 students enrolled for Graduate Direct project under Dr.Danis case, Determines a level of student attainment, special days. cheers and wishes from colleagues and instructors invigorate a student to achieve heights.This engross users to accustom.
+Its a web application comprise of 28 students enrolled for Graduate Direct project under Dr.Danis case, it Determines a level of student attainments, their goals, cheers and wishes from their colleagues and instructors, this invigorate a student to achieve heights.As well as, it helps students to know acheivements of other students enrolled in their class and also get familiar with each other.This engross users to accustom.
 ## Team Members:
 <br> Amulya Baddam </br>
  <br>Kushal Satya Durgaji Katari</br>